 This is not consistently true, however, for Hispanic or Asian respondents, despite elite alignment with the Democratic Party.
 Highly aware Hispanic respondents hold marginally more liberal policy views (a minor increase from .66 [.65, .68] to .70 [.68, .73]).
 Otherwise there are no observable differences.
 Unlike for Black Americans, awareness has no reliable impact on the link between Asian or Hispanic identity and politics.
 These differences between racial and ethnic groups are hard to explain definitively.
-Models of the ANES data, presented in online appendix A4, reach the same conclusions, suggesting this is not a function of the CCES sample.
-One possibility is that information about elite political alignment, widespread among Black Americans (White and Laird, 2020, Ch.2), is less broadly available for Hispanic and Asian Americans.
-Another is that the identity-to-politics link is weaker for pan-ethnic Hispanic and Asian identities in general (see McClain et al. 2009 and Lee 2008 for summaries), and so awareness does not impact these groups in the same way.
+Models of the ANES data, presented in appendix A4, reach the same conclusions, suggesting this is not a function of the CCES sample.
+One possibility is that information about elite political alignment, widespread among Black Americans (White and Laird 2020, chap.
+2), is less broadly available for Hispanic and Asian Americans.
+Another is that the identity-to-politics link is weaker for panethnic Hispanic and Asian identities in general (see Lee [2008] and McClain et al. [2009] for summaries), and so awareness does not affect these groups in the same way.
 Certainly, the null effects are a useful reminder to avoid "the wholesale transference of concepts" developed about one group to others without careful thought (McClain et al. 2009, 481; see also Junn 2006).

-Turning to gender identities, plots (c) and (h) show that differences between men and women increase with awareness, but the reason for this varies by dependent variable.
-For policy preferences, greater awareness is associated with more conservative views among men (a shift from 0.54 [0.53, 0.56] to 0.48 [0.47, 0.50]) but no changes among women.
+Turning to gender identities, figures 2C and 2H show that differences between men and women increase with awareness, but the reason for this varies by dependent variable.
+For policy preferences, greater awareness is associated with more conservative views among men (a shift from 0.54 [.53, .56] to 0.48 [.47, .50]) but no changes among women.
 Conversely, for party identity, awareness is linked to more Democratic partisanship for women (shifting from .44 [.42, .46] to .49 [.47, .50]) but no changes among men.

 These results echo several findings from the literature on gender differences in public opinion.
-First, gender gaps are often "modest and inconsistent", with more persistent differences emerging in partisanship than policy preferences (Huddy, Cassese and Lizotte, 2008, 31).
-Second, gender gaps may be due to men becoming more conservative, women becoming more liberal, or both (e.g., Ondercin, 2017).
+First, gender gaps are often "modest and inconsistent," with more persistent differences emerging in partisanship than policy preferences (Huddy et al. 2008, 31).
+Second, gender gaps may be due to men becoming more conservative, women becoming more liberal, or both (e.g., Ondercin 2017).
 And third, gender gaps in different policy domains have different causes.
-For some political attitudes, women's greater egalitarianism appears to play a large role; for others, differences are attributed to feminist consciousness, economic self-interest, or gender role socialization (Lizotte, 2020; Huddy, Cassese and Lizotte, 2008).
-If the causes of the gender gap are diverse in origin, perhaps we should expect awareness' role in linking them together to be diverse too.
+For some political attitudes, women's greater egalitarianism appears to play a large role; for others, differences are attributed to feminist consciousness, economic self-interest, or gender role socialization (Huddy et al. 2008; Lizotte 2020).
+If the causes of the gender gap are diverse in origin, perhaps we should expect awareness's role in linking them together to be diverse too.

-For the final two groups - union members and veterans - the results are mostly consistent with H1.
-For union members, moving from lower to higher awareness is associated with a liberal shift in policy views from .56 [.55, .58] to .64 [.62, .66] and a Democratic shift in partisanship from .48 [.45, .51] to .57 [.55, .59].
+For the final two groups-union members and veterans-the results are mostly consistent with hypothesis 1.
+For union members, moving from lower to higher awareness is associated with a liberal shift in policy views from .56 [.55, .58] to .64 [.62,

+.66] and a Democratic shift in partisanship from .48 [.45, .51] to .57 [.55, .59].
 For veterans, greater awareness is predicted to lead to more conservative policy preferences (from .56 [.54, .58] to .50 [.48, .51]), although there is no statistically significant difference in their partisanship.
 The literature on veterans' attitudes is more limited than that on the gender gap, but it too reports variable results.
-The results here align with that literature's call for "broader theory building and empirical investigation of veterans' politics" (Klingler and Chatagnier, 2014, 688).
+The results here align with that literature's call for "broader theory building and empirical investigation of veterans' politics" (Klingler and Chatagnier 2014, 688).